mcpware/pagecast/README.md

 Tell your AI to demo your app.
 Pagecast records the browser, tracks every click and keystroke, and exports a shipping-ready GIF or MP4 — with tooltip zoom overlays and cinematic pan effects.
 No screen recorder.
 No video editor.
 No post-production.

-### Without Pagecast — plain screen recording.
+### Without Pagecast — plain screen recording, you do the demonstration yourself and record yourself.
 You can see the cursor moving, but the actual interactions are too small to follow:

 ![Original](docs/demo-original.gif)